List of Princeton University people (government): Central bankers

 This is a list of people associated with Princeton who have held senior positions within central banks.
-Several Princetonians have held senior positions within the Federal Reserve System, the central bank of the United States; two (Ben Bernanke and Paul Volcker) have served as Chairman.
-Another, Nicholas Biddle, served as President of the Second Bank of the United States.
-Several have served in non-U.S. central banks, as well.
+Several Princetonians have held senior positions within the Federal Reserve System, the central bank of the United States; two (Ben Bernanke and Paul Volcker) have served as chairman.
+Nicholas Biddle served as president of the Second Bank of the United States.
+Several have served in non-U.S. central banks as well.